Table of Contents

 2. Michigan Bill of Sale Requirements

-In Michigan, vehicle and vessel registrations are processed by the Secretary of State (SOS) office, and they do not legally require registrants to submit bills of sale.
+In Michigan, vehicle and vessel registrations are processed by the Secretary of State (SOS) office, and they do not legally require registrants to submit a bill of sale.
 However, it is always a good idea for the seller to provide the buyer with a bill of sale, since it can be used as a record of the purchase transaction, and it is good to have such information in your personal records.

-Bills of sale in Michigan do not require notarization.
+Vehicle bills of sale in Michigan do not require notarization.
 However, whether your document is hand-drafted or pre-printed, it should contain the following criteria: